 The Children's Theatre Story

-ArtReach Touring Theatre was founded by Kathryn Schultz Miller and Barry Miller in 1976.
+TCT On Tour (formerly ArtReach Touring Theatre) was founded by Kathryn Schultz Miller and Barry Miller in 1976.
 At that time, the company was an innovation in the arts community: a professional theater for young audiences focused on touring to schools throughout the region.
 ArtReach was named Best New Children's Theatre in the United States by the Children's Theatre Association of America in 1983.

-Beginning in 1999, The Childrens Theatre of Cincinnati caps each season with a summer study program for talented young performers chosen through a rigorous audition process.
-The STAR Program (Stars That Are Rising), tailored to children ages 9-18, provides students with the opportunity to study music, dance, drama and other skills with professional artists.
+Beginning in 1999, The Children's Theatre of Cincinnati caps each season with a summer study program for talented young performers chosen through a rigorous audition process.
+The STAR Program (Stars That Are Rising), now know as STAR Intensive NKU, is tailored to children ages 9-18, provides students with the opportunity to study music, dance, drama and other skills with professional artists.
 The STAR Program which initially ran at Raymond Walters College is now a collaboration with Northern Kentucky University's Department of Theatre and Dance.

-In 2011, the two-week, half-day stARTS summer program began at our Madisonville facility.
-StARTS is designed for children who want to explore their interest in musical theater but who are either not able to commit the time or are not ready for STAR.
+In 2011, the two-week, half-day stARTS summer program, now known as STAR Camp Red Bank, began at our Madisonville facility.
+STAR Camp Red Bank, now held at our facility on Red Bank Road for three weeks, is designed for children who want to explore their interest in musical theatre but who are either not able to commit the time or are not ready for STAR.

-In 2010, The Children's Theatre of Cincinnati began offering a program of afternoon, evening and weekend drama, vocal music and dance classes, called Learning the Craft, also at our facility in Madisonville.
-Our staff of professionals is teaching children 6-18 years old, at all levels of ability and interest, the techniques and principals behind the art of musical theater.
+In 2010, The Children's Theatre of Cincinnati began offering a program of afternoon, evening and weekend drama, vocal music and dance classes, called Learning the Craft.
+These performing arts classes, now under the umbrella of TCT Academy, are held at our facility in Hyde Park.
+Our staff of experts teaches children 2-18 years old, at all levels of ability and interest, the techniques and principals behind the art of theatre.